K-8 Civic Learning

 NAEP Report Card: Civics 1998-2018

-Approximately 13,400 students in grade eight participated in the "Nation's Report Card" 2018 civics assessment.
-The authors compared performance from 2018 to 1998.
-They found "no significant change in the average civics score...compared to 2014" although some indication that "lower-performing students were making gains."
+The NAEP surveyed about 13,400 students in grade eight for the 2018 "Nation's Report Card" civics assessment.
+The authors compared student performance from 2018 to the results from 2014 and 1998.
+They found that although "lower-performing students were making gains," overall there was "no significant change in the average civics score...compared to 2014."

 Why this measure?

-What might explain the lack of progress in civic scores for the last two decades?
-One possible candidate is a lack of teaching focus.
-The 2018 NAEP Report Card found that only twenty-two percent of eighth-grade students have teachers with primary responsibility for teaching civics to their class:
+What might explain the stagnation of civic scores for the last two decades?
+One common target for blame is a lack of focused educators.
+The 2018 NAEP Report Card found that very few instructors of 8th-grade civics or history have this as a primary teaching responsibility.

 To what extent is this a problem?
-The same study examined whether students who had teachers whose primary responsibility it was to teach civics fared better.
-The authors find that students who had primary responsibility civics teachers scored higher (average 159) than those who did not have teachers with primary civics responsibility (average 153).
+The same study examined whether students with teachers whose primary responsibility it was to teach civics fared better.
+The authors found that students whose teachers had a primary responsibility for teaching civics scored slightly higher (average 159) than those whose teachers did not have a primary responsibility for teaching civics (average 153).
+While not a panacea, it seems that we gain some benefit from having teachers whose main focus is civics.

 Confidence in Constitutional Knowledge